AhmedAlyElGhannam/TivaC_EK-TM4C123GXL_Playground/README.md

 # TivaC_Playground

-This repository contains my special drivers written for EK-TM4C123GXL LaunchPad (based on TM4C123GH6PM MCU) + Some projects cuz why not!
+This repository contains drivers/experimental code written for EK-TM4C123GXL LaunchPad (based on TM4C123GH6PM MCU) + Some projects cuz why not!
 XDD \
 **NOTE:** I know it is best to design mcu drivers with macros to save space as much as possible.
 However, since I want to both practise using M4 mcus and flex my C language skills I will take some liberties on how I write it.

 ## Bro Tip: Symbolic Link Between Files in a CCS Project